daniel-mizsak/python-package-template/README.md

 Codecov is used to check the code coverage of the tests.\
 It also provides a badge that can be added to the README file.

-Codecov is set up to be part of the [tox reusable workflow](https://github.com/daniel-mizsak/workflows/blob/main/.github/workflows/tox.yml), but for this action it is important to generate the coverage report using the `--cov-report=xml` flag in the `pyproject.toml` file.
+Codecov is set up to be part of the [tox reusable workflow](https://github.com/daniel-mizsak/workflows/blob/main/.github/workflows/tox.yml), but for this action it is important to generate the coverage report.
+Currently it is achieved by adding `--cov-report=xml:{work_dir}/artifacts/coverage.xml` as part of the `tox.toml` configuration and uploading/downloading the results using [GitHub Artifacts](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow).

 ### Pre-Commit
 Pre-Commit is used to run certain checks on the code before it is committed.\